Fszta/Data-tools-lecture/docs/python_package_management.md

 Pip, Anaconda, and Poetry are all package managers for Python, but they have different features and use cases.

+!!! info

+    For local development, you can choose between pip & conda depending on your preferences.
+    In a company, you'll use the one used by the other developers

 ## Pip
 Pip is the default package manager for Python and is used to install and manage Python packages from the Python Package Index (PyPI).
 Pip is included with Python, and you can use it to install packages globally or in a virtual environment.
 Pip is simple to use and is suitable for most Python projects.